rohansaw/Rustris/README.md

 # Tetrust

-A simple Tetris made with Rust
+A simple Tetris made with Rust and amethyst.